R19x/Project_Customer_Attrition/README.md

 # Customer_Attrition_Project
-Machine Learning Project to predict customer attrition
+Machine Learning Project to predict customer attrition / churn in a bank